 Elsewhere in the artwork was a collage of photographs that documented Guns N’ Roses as a popular live act, mixing images of the group onstage with behind-the-scenes shots.
 With early live tracks such as Back Off Bitch and Don’t Cry failing to make the album, only to surface four years later on Use Your Illusion, perhaps it is no surprise that the inlay to Appetite for Destruction included a passage from another future hit; their 1991 single You Could Be Mine, which was released to coincide with the summer blockbuster Terminator 2: Judgment Day.
 The quote, which Rose would screech during the chorus of the song, stated, ‘With your bitch slap rappin’ and your cocaine tongue you get nothin’ done.’

-While Appetite for Destruction certainly captured the essence of the band, from their tight grooves to its no-nonsense attitude, expectations for the album were not as high as Geffen had for Permanent Vacation.
-Aerosmith had proved during the mid-1970s that they were capable of producing acclaimed albums filled with hit singles but their career had derailed due to drug abuse and changes in music taste.
+While Appetite for Destruction certainly captured the essence of the band, from their tight grooves to the no-nonsense attitude, expectations for the album were not as high as Geffen had for Permanent Vacation.
+Aerosmith had proved during the mid-seventies that they were capable of producing acclaimed albums filled with hit singles but their career had derailed due to drug abuse and changes in music taste.
 After signing with Geffen they had failed to achieve a comeback with their first attempt, but following an unexpected pairing with hip-hop act Run–D.M.C. (on a reworking of the Aerosmith classic Walk This Way) their new album promised to launch the band back to the top of the charts.